ArnaldoTrujillo/castorflex-blog/source/_posts/2013-10-04-making-that-google-plus-profile-screen.markdown

 </RelativeLayout>
 ```

 This is basically all concerning the view hierarchy.

-If you want to know how to make the rounded avatar, I strongly suggest you to read [an excellent post][Rounded Avatars Post] by [Evelio Tarazona Cáceres].
+***Note:** If you want to know how to make the rounded avatar, I strongly suggest you to read [an excellent post][Rounded Avatars Post] by [Evelio Tarazona Cáceres].*

 The Parallax Effect
 ===================

 There is a nice parallax effect on the header image.
 Basically, when you scroll up your list, the image has to scroll by `0.5 * translationY` instead of `1 * translationY`.
-You cannot cancel the translation on the parent, because it's part of the ListView so you will have to translate the image by `-0.5 * translationY`.
+You cannot cancel the translation on the parent, because it's part of the GridView so you will have to translate the image by `-0.5 * translationY`.

 Just set a `OnScrollListener` like this: